How to Represent Yourself in Divorce Court

 It effectively means costly legal bills or the daunting prospect of going it alone for separating couples.

-If you plan to represent yourself in court, then the first thing to do is obtain some independent advice.
-This could mean paying for a small amount of a solicitor’s time for consultation purposes or utilising free services such as Advice UK or the Citizen’s Advice Bureau.
+If you plan on representing yourself in divorce court we recommend the first thing you should do is obtain some independent advice.
+This could mean consulting a solicitor and paying for a small amount of time or utilising free services such as Advice UK or the Citizen’s Advice Bureau.

-These people should be able to help assess your case and the likelihood of achieving your goals, or suggest other ways to resolve the situation.
+These organisations will be able to help assess your case and the likelihood of achieving your goals, or suggest other ways to resolve the situation.

 Every official court document you will need to complete your own divorce will be completed, checked and sent you via email or post within 24 hours.
 This means you can handle the court process and ending your marriage yourself.